federicocarboni/eloquent-ffmpeg/README.md

 await process.complete();
 ```

-**Note:** When passing inputs to `FFmpegCommand.concat()` the protocol must be explicitly specified,
+**Note:** When passing inputs to `FFmpegCommand.concat()` the protocol must be explicitly specified:
-`file:` for example, streams are handled automatically.
+`file:` for example; streams are handled automatically.
 Sometimes it may be necessary to explicitly
 enable certain protocols.

 ```ts